-Remedial mathematics courses may be required before MAC 1105. $(440 \le \text{SAT math} \le 460; 19 \le \text{ACT math} \le 20$ State mandated to MAT 1033).
-In order to have the remediation requirement removed, students in this category must have taken and been placed in MAC 1105 by the SMS test.
-(Note: The AMP test cannot be used to remove a remediation requirement.)
+must have taken and been placed in MAC 1105 by the SMS test.
+(Note: Neither the ALEKS Placement Test nor the FSU Math Department AMP test can be used to remove a remediation requirement.)
 Students who are required to take MAT 1033 must earn a C- or better before taking MAC 1105.